Rules are for the good of the group, and timeouts are no exception. Timeouts are configured to fit normal program execution.

 No, these settings apply to every site on Pantheon.
 One of the ways Pantheon scales so well is by avoiding one-off configurations.
 We run a highly tuned universal configuration for optimized performance.

-pantheon_apachesolr module within your Drupal site installation and enjoy your voided warranty (we can't support user modifications).
-Seriously, this treats a symptom and not the problem; you should reduce the batch size instead and avoid indexing large binary files.
+pantheon_apachesolr module within your Drupal site installation, it will void your warranty and we can't support user modifications.
+Instead, reduce the batch size and avoid indexing large binary files.